PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-MEGAN-RMA-summary.md

 ```

 And finally, to switch between the full NCBI report and the bacteria-restricted NCBI report, the `--bacteriaOnly` flag should be used with the above commands.

+### MEGAN c2c format to kraken and metaphlan formats

+The conversion from c2c format to kreport and mpa format is done using a modified version of the `Convert_MEGAN-NCBI-c2c_to_kreport-mpa.py` script available in the [pb-metagenomics-scripts](https://github.com/PacificBiosciences/pb-metagenomics-tools/tree/master/pb-metagenomics-scripts) folder.
+The version used here was modified to make inputs and outputs more explicit for snakemake.

 [Back to top](#TOP)